CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

-\paragraph{Fine-Tuned LLMs + Knowledge Base.} For words whose CEFR level is unambiguous in the EVP Online (i.e., all senses share the same level), running a full six-level classification is computationally inefficient and increases the risk of classification errors.
-To address this, we developed a hybrid approach.
-We first built a knowledge base---a word-level list from the EVP Online containing only words with a single CEFR level.
-For each target word, we first checked this list.
-If the word was present, we directly assigned its recorded level; otherwise, we used one of the fine-tuned LLMs for classification.
-We applied this method to the LLMs fine-tuned on the EVP examples, our SemCor-CEFR corpus, and the mixed corpus to observe the differences in classification accuracy.
+\paragraph{Fine-Tuned LLMs + Knowledge Base.} For words whose CEFR level is unambiguous in the EVP Online, that is, all senses share the same level, performing a full six-level classification is computationally inefficient and increases the risk of errors.
+To address this issue, we developed a hybrid approach.
+We first constructed a knowledge base---a word-level list derived from the EVP Online that includes only words associated with a single CEFR level.
+For each target word, we checked this list first.
+If the word was present, we directly assigned its recorded level.
+Otherwise, we used one of the fine-tuned LLMs for classification.
+We applied this method to the LLMs fine-tuned on the EVP examples, the SemCor-CEFR corpus, and the combined corpus to compare differences in classification accuracy.